slothAD/KindredCommands/README.md

   - Shows a list of populated clans (and their message).
 Newest clans are at the start of the list.
   - Example: *.clan list 1*
   - Shortcut: *.c l*
-- `.clan members ìClan Nameî`
+- `.clan members ‚ÄúClan Name‚Äù`
   - Shows a list and ranking of players within a named clan.
 Use quotes around a clan name with any spaces.
-  - Example: *.clan members ìThe Best Clanî*
+  - Example: *.clan members ‚ÄúThe Best Clan‚Äù*
   - Shortcut: *.c m*
 - `.time`
   - will tell you the current server time